 Creative Sonoma has just initiated an assessment of the arts activity that is occurring on an annual basis all across the County.

-More than 140 arts and cultural organizations are being surveyed to share information about their arts activities including exhibitions and performances, arts education and trainings, and all manner of art making.
+More than 140 arts and cultural organizations were surveyed in fall 2019 to share information about their arts activities including exhibitions and performances, arts education and trainings, and all manner of art making.
 The results will become a baseline measure to use in coming years as one factor in assessing the health and vitality of our creative arts economy.
-Stay tuned for the results!